nrennie/nrennie.rbind.io/content/blog/2024-01-31-making-pdf-with-quarto-typst-latex/index.md

 {{< /panel >}}
 {{< /panelset >}}

 I think you'll agree that the Typst code is much easier to read and understand what's going on.
 The learning curve for Typst has been much less steep compared to LaTeX.
+The outputs look fairly similar, though not quite identical.

 <p align="center">
 <img src="https://raw.githubusercontent.com/nrennie/nrennie.rbind.io/main/content/blog/2024-01-31-making-pdf-with-quarto-typst-latex/report.png" width = "48%" alt="Screenshot of a pdf with a light purple sidebar.">